Leland Myrick

-Leland Myrick is an author and illustrator.
+Leland Myrick (born 1961) is an American author and illustrator.
 In 1999, he was nominated for an Ignatz Award for Promising New Talent for The Sweet Collection, and in 2004 he was awarded a Xeric Grant to create Bright Elegy.
 He illustrated the New York Times-bestselling Feynman (2011), a graphic biography of Richard Feynman written by Jim Ottaviani for First Second Books.
 Myrick's first fantasy novel, The Ten, was named to Kirkus Reviews Best Indie Books of 2012.

+Personal life and education

+Myrick was born in 1961 in Missouri.
+He received degrees in English and counseling from the University of Missouri–St. Louis and California State University, Los Angeles.
+He has one child.